-The revisions made to the question in 2019 were to rephrase this prompt as a positive statement, "The people who provide this service understand my culture," switch from a select all that apply response to a ten-point rating scale for each of the forms of engagement, change the labels for some forms of engagement, combine two forms under one label, and add two forms of engagement.
+The revisions made to the question in 2019 were to rephrase it as a positive statement, "The people who provide this service understand my culture," switch from a select all that apply response to a ten-point rating scale for each of the forms of engagement, change the labels for some forms of engagement, combine two forms under one label, and add two forms of engagement.
 The new list was instruction/teaching, financial aid office, tutoring service/lab, advising/mentoring, student organizations, scholarship office, and career services.
 Advising and mentoring were combined as one category since a student's academic advisor often provides guidance in addition to checking and certifying individual academic plans and course enrollment.
 At many institutions, a student's advisor, faculty member or full-time academic advisor, is their primary point of regular contact with the institution and an important source of guidance on a variety of matters.
+This was the pattern enacted at the institutions where the survey was distributed and was the impetus for the change.
+Table 8 reports the results of Mann Whitney U analysis and Pearson's r calculations for comparisons regarding cultural understanding as reported by Hispanic and non-Hispanic students.
+It also contains the single statistically significant finding for all forms of comparison completed within the Hispanic student pool (see Table 7 for details).
+Pearson's r, denoted by the letter r in the table headers, was calculated using the Z scores and the square root of the number of cases to provide a means of describing the effect size for the relationships (Field, 2013).
+For Pearson's r, 0.1 is a small effect, 0.3 is a moderate effect, and 0.5 is a large effect.